Self Governance Programs & Their Impact

 Rural Communities—Village Development Forums

 The first action Seva Mandir takes in a community is to form an elected Village Forum in which all citizens can regularly meet and act to address local challenges.
 Men and women from differing castes and backgrounds in the same community come together, often for the first time.
 Currently, 45% of elected members are women.
 Seva Mandir then helps create a Village Fund, managed by the Forum and audited by Seva Mandir, which collects financial contributions from the community to finance and manage development projects selected by consensus.
+Once projects are completed, Village Forum members may also advocate to the local government to consolidate and protect accomplishments.
+Over decades, the Village Forums have grown into self-reliant democratic institutions that facilitate more equitably shared responsibility for and ownership of community development.

 Semi-Urban Communities—The Delwara story